PiggyAwesome/useless/README.md

-Yo mamma so fat she fell in a whirlpool and got stuck
+Yo mamma so fat they changed one size fits all to one size fits most